Creek War: Tennessee campaign

-Although Governor Blount had ordered a new levee of 2,500 troops, Jackson would not be up to full strength until the end of February.
+Although Governor William Blount had ordered a new levee of 2,500 troops, Jackson would not be up to full strength until the end of February.
 When a draft of 900 raw recruits arrived unexpectedly on January 14, Jackson was down to a cadre of 103 and Coffee, who had been "abandoned by his men".

 Since new men had enlistment contracts of only sixty days, Jackson decided to get the most out of his untried force.
 He departed Fort Strother on January 17 and marched toward the village of Emuckfaw to cooperate with the Georgia Militia.
 However, this was a risky decision.
 It was a long march through difficult terrain against a numerically superior force, the men were inexperienced, undisciplined, and insubordinate, and a defeat would have prolonged the war.
 After two indecisive battles at Emuckfaw and Enotachopo Creek, Jackson returned to Fort Strother and did not resume the offensive until mid-March.

 The arrival of the 39th United States Infantry on February 6, 1814, provided Jackson a disciplined core for his force, which ultimately grew to about 5,000 men.
 After Governor Blount ordered the second draft of Tennessee militia, Cocke, with a force of 2,000 six-month men, once again marched from Knoxville to Fort Strother.
 Cocke's men mutinied when they learned that Jackson's men only had three-month enlistments.
 Cocke tried to pacify his men, but Jackson misunderstood the situation and ordered Cocke's arrest as an instigator.
 The East Tennessee militia reported to Fort Strother without further comment on their term of service.
 Cocke was later cleared.

 Jackson spent the next month building roads and training his force.
 In mid-March, he moved against the Red Stick force concentrated on the Tallapoosa at Tohopeka (Horseshoe Bend).
 He first moved south along the Coosa, about half the distance to the Creek position, and established a new outpost at Fort Williams.
 Leaving another garrison there, he then moved on Tohopeka with a force of about 3,000 effective fighting men augmented by 600 Cherokee and Lower Creek allies.
 The Battle of Horseshoe Bend, which occurred on March 27, was a decisive victory for Jackson, effectively ending the Red Stick resistance.